nrdave/dotfiles/README.md

 - slurp
 - udiskie for managing USB drives (I launch it as a tray applet)
 - Waybar for the panel bar

+### vim

+I maintain a vim config primarily for situations where I can't use Neovim.
+Having vim is much more likely on a system I don't own, so if I'm on a different system I can just clone this repo and be all set with vim.

+In general, this config just sets up the necessary stuff - using tabs and tab width of 4, absolute line numbers, mouse support, filetype detection, cursor underline, and using my personal color scheme - see the Neovim section for more.

+Unlike my Neovim config, which I plan to eventually make pretty fancy, my vim config is gonna stay simple.

 ### Waybar